 The Lost City soundtrack includes music by Spandau Ballet, Tone Loc and Nick Cave.
-This info article contains spoilers for Aaron Nee and Adam Nee’s 2022 movie on Paramount+.
+This info article contains spoilers and song details for Aaron Nee and Adam Nee’s 2022 movie on Paramount+.
 Check out Vague Visages’ Soundtracks of Cinema section for more music guides.

 In The Lost City, Sandra Bullock stars as a romance novelist named Loretta Sage.
 Channing Tatum co-stars as Alan Caprison, a cover model who participates in a book tour.
 The storyline follows the protagonists as they find trouble and love during an island adventure.
 Composer Pinar Toprak (Stargirl) scored the 112-minute film; music supervisor Rob Lowry (Freaky) picked the featured needle-drops.
 Here’s every song in The Lost City.

 Read More at VV — Soundtracks of Cinema: ‘Crush’

 The Lost City Soundtrack: Every Song in the 2022 Movie